benabel/chempict/README.md

 ## Credits

 This project is a fork of the [kemia](http://kemia.github.io/) project, which is a reaction editor written in javascript and compiled using the google closure compiler.

+Hydrogen labels placement is heavily inspired by the excellent [cdk]() java program.

 The google closure library was used in kemia and some parts of it had been included as `utils` modules.